-Economic exploitation rights offer exclusively to the author to authorise the use and to receive remuneration for each use of the work.
+Economic exploitation rights offer exclusively to the right holders to authorise the use and to receive remuneration for each use of the work.
 They include the right of reproduction, the right of performance, the right of communication to the public, the right of distribution, the right of rental, etc.

 Moral right protects the author's persona.
-It is not subject to a time limit, and can be enforced by heirs at any time after the author's death.
+It is not subject to a time limit, and can be enforced by the author's descendants and other family members at any time after the author's death.